Dyalog/OSS-Projects/README.md

 ## Discussions and Community

 ### Community Discussion Channels
-- **[GitHub Discussions](https://github.com/Dyalog/GSOC/discussions)**: Participate in structured discussions about GSoC projects, share your ideas, and engage with mentors and peers.
+- **[GitHub Discussions](https://github.com/Dyalog/GSOC/discussions)**: Participate in structured discussions about the projects, share your ideas, and engage with mentors and peers.
 - **[APL Orchard](https://apl.chat)**: A chat room dedicated to learn and teach APL, and to ask and answer questions about both golfing and general coding in APL.

 ## Learn Dyalog APL